PhucNguyen-rsc/PhucNguyen-rsc/README.md

 ### Hi there 👋🥰
-My name is Hoang Phuc Nguyen
-I am an aspring student in the AI field.
+I am Hoang Phuc Nguyen - an aspring student in the AI field.